 Scholarships are the most sought-after type of financial assistance by college students because the money does not have to be repaid.
 North Carolina, the Wake Tech Foundation and area businesses and organizations offer an array of scholarships for which students can apply.

-Wake Tech is covering the full cost of tuition and fees for students who graduate from a North Carolina high school in 2022 and enroll at the college for the Fall semester.
+Wake Tech is covering the full cost of tuition and fees for students who graduate from a North Carolina high school in 2022 and enroll at the college for the Spring 2023 semester.
 Anyone who has completed high school equivalency, earned an Adult High School diploma or finished high school through home-schooling also is eligible.

 The last-dollar scholarship covers any costs for the 2022-23 school year not covered by other federal or state aid.
 Students must be North Carolina residents and be enrolled for at least six credit hours to qualify.

 Scholarships provided through the Wake Tech Foundation are the result of the generosity of businesses, professional organizations, civic clubs and individuals.
 A scholarship selection committee determines the recipients each year.

 Both merit-based and need-based scholarships are available.
 Scholarships are also offered on a competitive basis that considers academic excellence, achievement, leadership qualities, need and other criteria as stipulated by the donor.